SEP Plan Fix-It Guide - SEP Plan Overview

 - Execute a formal written agreement to provide benefits to all eligible employees.

 - Give employees certain information about the SEP.

 - Set up a SEP-IRA for each eligible employee.

 Formal written agreement

 You must execute a formal written agreement to provide benefits to all eligible employees under a SEP.
 You can satisfy the written agreement requirement by adopting an IRS model SEP using Form 5305-SEP.

 If you use Form 5305-SEP, no IRS approval or determination letter is required.
 Keep the original form.
-Don't file it with the IRS.
-Also, using Form 5305-SEP will usually relieve you from filing annual retirement plan information returns with the IRS and Department of Labor.
-See the Form 5305-SEP instructions for details.
+Don’t file it with the IRS.
+Using Form 5305-SEP relieves you from filing annual retirement plan information returns with the IRS and Department of Labor.
+See the Form 5305-SEP instructions for details..